Nobel Prize in economics awarded to David Card, Joshua Angrist and Guido Imbens | DW | 11.10.2021

 The Nobel Prize in Economics is the lone Nobel not included in the will of Alfred Nobel that is instead endowed by the Swedish central bank

-The Nobel Prize in economics has been awarded to three United States-based economists — David Card, Joshua Angrist, and Guido Imbens — the Royal Swedish Academy of Sciences said in Stockholm on Monday.
+The Nobel Prize in economics has been awarded to three US-based economists, David Card, Joshua Angrist, and Guido Imbens, the Royal Swedish Academy of Sciences said in Stockholm on Monday.

-Card, a professor of Economics at the University of California, Berkeley, received one-half of the award for his "empirical contributions to labor economics."
+Card, a professor of Economics at the University of California, Berkley, received one-half of the award for his "empirical contributions to labor economics."

 Angrist, an economics professor at the Massachusetts Institute of Technology, and Imbens, a Stanford University professor, share the other half of the award for showing "how precise conclusions about cause and effect can be drawn from natural experiments."